delete-44/website/README.md

 # Rainy Days Site

-This is a site built in [Jekyll](https://jekyllrb.com/) and containerised with [Docker](https://docker.com).
-It is hosted on [Netlify](https://www.netlify.com) with a temporary URL of https://unruffled-minsky-f3b245.netlify.com/.
-It is intended to be a portfolio and blog.
+This is a personal site and blog.
+It can be found at [delete44.com](https://www.delete44.com)

 ## Running locally